 Don’t let our first presentation be a disaster.
-Practicing our presentation at multiple times can get us familiar with the order, transitions, and content to get more confident.
+Practicing our presentation multiple times can get us familiar with the order, transitions, and content to get more confident.
 Feeling ready to speak will eliminate up to 80% of any fears.

 How to prepare for a Speech 8: Maintain physical and mental health

-If we have the time, let’s do exercise.
+If we have the time, let’s do some exercise.
 It can reduce our stress and anxiety after having a good workout.
 We need a fit condition before performing our presentation.
 We can run or swim, for instance.

 How to prepare for a speech 9: Manage the time wisely

 Please plan to arrive early, so we don’t have to be stressed with traffic, find the building and the room.
 If possible, survey the place we plan to go to a few days before to ensure the right location and arrange everything we need.

 After that, practice our presentation to finish at least 10-15% shorter than the time allocation.
 This extra time allows us some flexibility to prepare Q&A sessions.
 Also, don’t let Q&A sessions go on too long.
 If we doubt speaking too much, go back with the time allocation.
 Again, practice and practice.